Biomedical Research Centres and NIHR funded facilities

 Biomedical Research Centres (BRC) are at the heart of our mission to translate scientific research into patient treatments.

-King’s Health Partners is in the unique position of hosting two of the UK’s 20 National Institutes of Health Research (NIHR) Biomedical Research Centres and one of the four national Dementia Biomedical Research Units (BRU).
+King’s Health Partners is in the unique position of hosting two of the UK’s 20 National Institutes of Health Research (NIHR) Biomedical Research Centres.

 The aims of NIHR BRCs are to: